achaudhry/adhan/README.md

 Save your changes by pressing `Control X` and then `Y`.

 ## Run it for the first time
-Run this command `python /home/pi/adhan/updateAzaanTimers.py`.
+Run this command `$ python /home/pi/adhan/updateAzaanTimers.py`.
 If everythig worked, your output will look something like this:
 ```
 03:56
 12:53